apache/dolphinscheduler-website/docs/en-us/dev/user_doc/dev-run.md

 dataLogDir=D:\\code\\apache-zookeeper-3.6.3-bin\\zkLog
 ```

 v.
 Run zkServer.cmd in the bin, and then run zkCli.cmd to view the running status of zk.
-You can view the zk node information, which means the installation is successful.
+If you can view the zk node information, it means the installation is successful.

 #### 3. Set up the back-end